laminlabs/lamin-blog/docs/1000genomes.md

 ## Data access

-While the past years have made it abundantly clear that query engines like Polars[^polars] and DuckDB[^duckdb] outperform classical ways of data access, in biology they are typically applied to data in file storage systems or data lakes.
+Modern query engines like Polars[^polars] and DuckDB[^duckdb] vastly outperform classical data access methods, yet these formidable tools are often pointed at raw file storage systems or data lakes.
-Often, the relevant `.vcf` and `.parquet` files are part of large collections of other file types and projects.
+In these environments, the relevant `.vcf` and `.parquet` files are often buried within massive collections of mixed file types.
+While AI agents can navigate these storage systems, doing so forces them to waste significant compute and token limits simply finding files and verifying their schemas.
-While agents are able to navigate such storage systems, they, just like humans, spend a lot of energy to find files and verify that they are amenable to a certain analysis.
-A widely received study recently showed how agents can even fail entirely if they need to access data across heterogeneous sources, and how they can be enabled with a unified schema or API layer.[^anthropic-agents]
+A recent study[^anthropic-agents] demonstrated that agents can fail entirely when accessing data across heterogeneous sources, but succeed when provided with a unified schema or API layer.

 ### A simple agentic analysis